 Under the Old Covenant, the way to reach Heaven was through faith in the promised Messiah, and by obeying the Law.

-Attempting to reach Heaven by simply obeying the Ten Commandments of the Old Covenant will no longer work.
+Attempting to reach Heaven by merely obeying the Ten Commandments of the Old Covenant will no longer work.

 Do We Still Obey the Ten Commandments?